learnbyexample/learnbyexample.github.io/_posts/2019-12-06-javascript-regexp-cheatsheet.md

 // matches character '2', any character and then character '3'
 > '42\t33'.replace(/2.3/, '8')
 < "483"
-// 's' flag will allow newline character to be matched as well
+// 's' flag will allow line separators to be matched as well
 > 'Hi there\nHave a Nice Day'.replace(/the.*ice/s, 'X')
 < "Hi X Day"